The Connection: Melatonin, Happiness, And Depression

 The results of an increasingly large number of studies prove the efficacy of online therapy as a treatment method for depression and related disorders.
 In one trial involving 396 adults experiencing symptoms of depression, participants experienced significant reductions in depression severity and improvements in social functioning following online therapy.
 Researchers added that this type of intervention could be used as a stand-alone tool or in conjunction with other modes of treatment for depression.

 If you’re living with depression, sleep disruptions, or similar mental health-related challenges, consider utilizing an online therapy platform like BetterHelp.
+This open access form of therapy can be especially beneficial if you’re seeking depression treatment.
 With online therapy, you can connect with a licensed mental health professional remotely, which may be helpful if depression causes you to struggle leaving home.
 Your therapist can also connect you with useful resources, such as informational articles about supplements, sleep, and depression.

 Takeaway